zagreus-co/ZagreusCMS/README.md

 ```bash
 $ git clone https://github.com/zagreus-co/ZagreusCMS.git
 ```
-2. Create database on your machine
+2. Create a database on your machine
-3. Rename `.env.example` to `.env` and put your database information* from line 11 to 16
+3. Rename `.env.example` to `.env` and put your database information* from lines 11 to 16
 4.  run the following commands
 ```bash
 # Download and install dependencies